kbredies/gratopy/doc/source/getting_started.rst

 relevant quantities.
 Thus, virtually all functions of gratopy require an object of this class, usually referred to as **projectionsetting**.
 In particular, gratopy offers the implementation for two different geometric settings, the **parallel beam** and the **fanbeam** setting.

-The geometry of the parallel beam setting is mainly defined by the **image_width** -- the physical diameter of the object in question in arbitrary units, e.g., 3 corresponding to 3cm (or m etc.) -- and **detector_width** -- the physical width of the detector in arbitrary units --, both parameters of a **projectionsetting**.
-For most of standard examples for the Radon transform, these parameters coincide, i.e., the detector is exactly as wide as the diameter of the imaged object and thus captures exactly all rays passing through the object.
+The geometry of the parallel beam setting is mainly defined by the **image_width** -- the physical diameter of the object in question in arbitrary units, e.g., 3 corresponding to 3cm (or m, etc.) -- and **detector_width** -- the physical width of the detector in arbitrary units --, both parameters of a **projectionsetting**.
+For most standard examples for the Radon transform, these parameters coincide, i.e., the detector is exactly as wide as the diameter of the imaged object and thus captures exactly all rays passing through the object.

-For the fanbeam setting, the physical distance from source to the center of rotation, denoted by **RE**, and the physical distance from the source to the detector, denoted by **R**, are additionally necessary to define the geometry, see the figures below.
+For the fanbeam setting, the physical distance from the source to the center of rotation, denoted by **RE**, and the physical distance from the source to the detector, denoted by **R**, are additionally necessary to define the geometry, see the figures below.

 Moreover, the projection requires discretization parameters, i.e., the shape of the image to project from and the number of detector pixels to map to.
 Note that these transforms are scaling-invariant in the sense that